dotnetcloud/SqsToolbox/README.md

 services.AddDefaultPollingSqs<QueueProcessor>(hostContext.Configuration.GetSection("TestQueue"));
 ```

-This is similar to the earlier example and will register the reader background sevrice + the QueueProcessor service, along with default exception handling.
+This is similar to the earlier example and will register the reader background service + the QueueProcessor service, along with default exception handling.
 Configure is not called in this example, but can be.

 # Diagnostics